White officer who murdered 17-year-old Laquan McDonald is released three years early

-Jason Van Dyke: Fury as white officer who murdered 17-year-old Laquan McDonald is released three years early
+Jason Van Dyke: White officer who murdered 17-year-old Laquan McDonald is released three years early

 NCAAP president says ‘unfair and inequitable favour given to law enforcement’

-The white police officer who murdered 17-year-old Laquan McDonald has been released three years early.
+The white Chicago police officer who murdered 17-year-old Laquan McDonald has been released from prison.

-Jason Van Dyke, who was sentenced to six years and nine months in prison in 2019 for the fatal shooting of the Black teenager in 2014, has served about half his time.
+Jason Van Dyke, who was sentenced to six years and nine months in prison in 2019 for the 2014 fatal shooting of the Black teenager, has served about half his time.
+As of about 10am local time, Van Dyke was no longer in custody, according to the Illinois governor’s office.

 His arrest and sentencing was a hallmark case that resulted in the departures of the police force’s superintendent and the city’s mayor, while a justice department prove found CPD to have used excessive force against minorities.